hzhaofb/flock/README.md

 # Flock

-Flock is a scalable task scheduler and distributor.
+Flock is a scalable task scheduler and work distributor implemented in clojure.
+Task executor can be in any language.

 Flock is first developed at Flipboard to schedule millions.=Flock can be used to schedule millions of tasks and then distribute them among dynamic number of worker servers to execute these tasks when they are due.